 Worldmark requires owners to approve measures such as bylaw changes and members to the Board of Directors.
 A few years ago (2016ish) Worldmark offered a sweepstakes whereby you are entered into a drawing for a free vacation if you sign your proxy vote to Worldmark.
 This sounds like a way to buy proxy votes.
 In other types of elections this would be illegal.
 Imagine a presidential election or Congressional election where a candidate would offer the chance to win a price if you sign over your vote to them.
 Worldmark sees nothing wrong with this practice.

 Most of my reservations and stays have been simple and uneventful.
 With many of the more local resorts there are few, if any, additional fees to pay.
 I select the location, make the reservation, and all is good.
 Nearly all resort personnel are caring, professional, and attentive.
-The problem are the exceptions.
+The exceptions are the problem.
 When Worldmark works they work very well.
 However, when Worldmark fails to deliver they often fail in spectacular ways (long hold times, overbooked resorts, inconsiderate staff and sales reps, non-working Internet, etc.).

 It is a shame that many properties and staff disappoint.
 I really liked the staff in San Francisco but the single pane windows and in-window air conditioner allowed street noise to permeate the room to the point where it was difficult to sleep.
 I was on the fourth floor and could (literally) hear casual conversions from the street level.
 In Seaside the facility was fine but some from the staff (several years ago) were unhelpful and inconsiderate.
 Worldmark needs to remember that one really bad experience makes most people forget about the five good experiences that they have had.

 If you are thinking of joining Worldmark do yourself a favor and don’t.
 Just don’t.
 Take the money that you would spend for your membership and put it in a good, conservative investment account and let the money grow.
 Take what you would spend in maintenance fees and put that money in a vacation account.
 Then, use the interest from your investment account and the maintenance money and just buy vacations.
 You will not have to deal with the maze of the Worldmark bureaucracy and all of their crazy and expensive booking rules.
 You will not have to deal with the cleaning fees, exchange fees, booking windows, overbooking, waitlists, poor customer service, bonus time, super bonus time, local taxes, parking fees, laundry fees, internet fees, etc. I have had many wonderful vacations with Worldmark but the bad (especially the costs) experiences outweigh the good.
 Worldmark is concerned only with sales and they have little regard for owners.
 The Owner Care group is very good at apologizing but they normally do nothing to solve problems.
-Worldmark is in the hospitality business but they treat owners with contempt and their main concern is with adding ever increasing fees and making new sales.
+Worldmark is in the hospitality business but they treat owners with contempt.
+Their main concern is with adding ever increasing fees and making new sales.
 Again, if you are thinking about joining Worldmark then do yourself a favor and don’t.